FabianSchuetze/EconPDEs.jl/README.md

 	```

-Given these definitions, we can now solve for the Campbell Cochrane (1999) model
+Given these definitions, one can simply call the function `solve` to solve the Campbell Cochrane (1999) model

 ```julia
 using EconPDEs